lateef-taiwo/Deploy-Web-Solution-with-Wordpress-on-AWS/README.md

 * Save your private key (.pem file) securely and do not share it with anyone!
 If you lose it, you will not be able to connect to your server ever again!

+* Create 3 volumes in the same AZ as your Web Server EC2, each of 10 GiB.

 * On your local computer, open the terminal and change directory to the Downloads folder, type

     `cd ~/Downloads`